sccnlab/PyMVPD/README.md

 PyMVPD is a Python-based toolbox to model the multivariate interactions between brain regions using fMRI data.
 You can find a description of the MVPD method in this [article](https://doi.org/10.1371/journal.pcbi.1005799).

 [NEW!]
-Our PyMVPD paper with detailed descriptions about the toolbox and example applications has come out.
+Our PyMVPD paper has come out with detailed descriptions about the toolbox and example applications.
 Check it out [here](https://www.frontiersin.org/articles/10.3389/fninf.2022.835772)!

 ## MVPD Model Family
 1. Linear Regression (LR) Models